banitalebi/project_euler/README.md

         // --snip--
     }

-    // All the helper functions for this algorithm are privately defined here.
+    // All the helper structs or functions for this algorithm are privately defined here.
 }
 ```
 - Update the necessary test cases accordingly as below,